 Akshay Kumar, Ranveer Singh, & Ajay Devgn In Rohit Shetty's Cop Universe: Glimpse Video Goes Viral!

-Akshay Kumar, Ranveer Singh, and Ajay Devgn, the three crowd-pullers of the Hindi cinema are coming together on the silver screen very soon.
-The trio is all set to share the screen in the upcoming Rohit Shetty directorial Sooryavanshi.
-Recently, the director shared a glimpse video of his 'cop universe featuring Akshay Kumar, Ranveer Singh, and Ajay Devgn, on social media.
+Akshay Kumar, Ranveer Singh, and Ajay Devgn, the three crowd-pullers of the Hindi cinema are all set to share screen very soon.
+The trio coming together for the upcoming Rohit Shetty directorial Sooryavanshi.
+Recently, director Rohit shared a glimpse video of his cop universe featuring Akshay Kumar, Ranveer Singh, and Ajay Devgn, on social media.

-The cop universe glimpse video was shared on the first anniversary of Rohit Shetty's Ranveer Singh starrer Simmba, which hit the theatres in 2018.
+The cop universe glimpse video was shared on the first anniversary of the hitmaker's last outing, the Ranveer Singh starrer Simmba which hit the theatres in 2018.
 Akshay, Ranveer, and Ajay are seen in the get-ups of their characters Veer Sooryavanshi, Sangram Bhalerao, and Bajirao Singham respectively in the interesting video which has been going viral on social media.

 View this post on Instagram